Axione-Community/horus/README.md

 postgres=# CREATE ROLE horus WITH LOGIN ENCRYPTED PASSWORD 'secret';
 postgres=# CREATE DATABASE horus WITH OWNER horus;
 postgres=# GRANT ALL PRIVILEGES ON DATABASE horus TO horus;
+postgres=# CREATE ROLE horuslock WITH LOGIN ENCRYPTED PASSWORD 'secret2';
+postgres=# CREATE DATABASE horuslock WITH OWNER horuslock;
 ```

+The `horuslock` user and db are only required if the dispatcher will be used in active/passive mode.
+The active process will hold an advisory lock on this db to avoid locking the main db and blocking its auto-vacuum.

 Then we can import the table schema: